imohitmayank/a_lazy_data_science_guide/docs/deep_learning/deep_learning_snippets.md

 +-----------------------------------------------------------------------------+
 ```

-- You can even use deep learning frameworks like Pytorch to check for the GPU availbaility.
-In act, this is where you will most probably use them.
+- You can even use deep learning frameworks like Pytorch to check for the GPU availability.
+In fact, this is where you will most probably use them.

 ``` python linenums="1"
 # import